bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>USPTO</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 “The U.S. Patent and Trademark Office (USPTO) should be made into a performance- based organization under the Office of Management and Budget (OMB).”
+<p>Project 2025 “The U.S. Patent and Trademark Office (USPTO) should be made into a performance-
+based organization under the Office of Management and Budget (OMB).”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended USPTO be consolidated into NIST.
-“Alternatively, the USPTO should be consolidated with the National Institute of Standards and Technology (NIST) in a new U.S. Office of Patents, Trademarks, and Standards, with all non-mission-critical research functions eliminated or moved to other, more focused, federal agencies;” [Department of Commerce, Project 2025, accessed 6/24/24]</p>
+<p>Project 2025 recommended USPTO be consolidated into NIST.
+“Alternatively, the USPTO should be
+consolidated with the National Institute of Standards and Technology (NIST) in a new U.S. Office of Patents, Trademarks, and Standards, with all non-mission-critical research functions eliminated or moved to other, more focused, federal agencies;” [Department of Commerce, Project 2025, accessed 6/24/24]</p>